FreshBGN/alpha-wow-grafix/README.md

 This method uses the publicly available Mesa driver to translate OpenGL calls to DirectX 12, fixing most of the graphical issues encountered when using OpenGL on an AMD graphics card.

 ####Instructions:
--Step 1: Download the Mesa 23.0.2 package from [here](https://github.com/pal1000/mesa-dist-win/releases/tag/23.0.2).
+Step 1: Download the Mesa 23.0.2 package from [here](https://github.com/pal1000/mesa-dist-win/releases/tag/23.0.2).
 You may try the different packages provided there, but this fix has only been tested with "mesa3d-23.0.2-release-mingw.7z" so I recommend that one.

--Step 2: Unpack the mesa driver into a subdirectory of your WoW root folder. (e.g. C:\Users\<user>\Downloads\WoW 0.5.3\mesa3d-23.0.2-release-mingw\)
+Step 2: Unpack the mesa driver into a subdirectory of your WoW root folder. (e.g. C:\Users\<user>\Downloads\WoW 0.5.3\mesa3d-23.0.2-release-mingw\)

--Step 3: Open a Command Prompt window as Administrator and navigate to the mesa folder (cd <wow root>\<mesa root>\)
+Step 3: Open a Command Prompt window as Administrator and navigate to the mesa folder (cd <wow root>\<mesa root>\)

--Step 4: Type "perappdeploy" and follow the installation utility as listed below:
+Step 4: Type "perappdeploy" and follow the installation utility as listed below:

-	*4.1: At "path to folder holding application executable", provide the full path to your WoW root directory (e.g. in my case C:\Users\<user>\Downloads\WoW 0.5.3)
+	4.1: At "path to folder holding application executable", provide the full path to your WoW root directory (e.g. in my case C:\Users\<user>\Downloads\WoW 0.5.3)

-	*4.2: At "application executable name with or without extension", type in "WoWClient.exe". (without quotation marks)
+	4.2: At "application executable name with or without extension", type in "WoWClient.exe". (without quotation marks)

-	*4.3: Select x86 version when asked.
+	4.3: Select x86 version when asked.

-	*4.4: Answer the next few questions the utility will ask as follows (these are in order):
+	4.4: Answer the next few questions the utility will ask as follows (these are in order):

 	    Q: Do you want Desktop OpenGL drivers?
 	    A: y